swthetnt/SCRIPTFORTOOLS/README.md

 # SCRIPTFORTOOLS
 BEST LINUX DISTRO FOR TECHNICAL AND NETWORK ENGINEERS AND SECURITY PERSONNEL

-Here's a concise, professional statement you can use for your GitHub repo or documentation:

----

 ### **Ubuntu: The Ultimate Stable Platform for Ethical Hacking**